 BOOK REVIEW: LIGHT IS THE NEW BLACK

-One of the things that I love (and some hate) about this book is how it is formatted.
+One of the things that I love (and that some people hate) about this book is how it is formatted.

 The entire book is formed of mini-chapters — usually one or two pages long.
 Each chapter talks about a different concept, and skipping around so quickly can make it feel disjointed at times.